 In the fall of 2012, Walle left for L.A. to record a new CD just as Craig Bailey – a longtime member of the Ray Charles Band – arrived in town to take a term position at the U of M. Craig and I met at a jam session and after hitting it off, he offered to step in as my mentor.

 In 2013, my dream of entering the U of M’s Jazz Studies faculty was realized as I was accepted on alto sax.
 At the U of M, I have been privileged to study with New York sax veteran Jon Gordon – the ‘96 winner of the prestigious Thelonious Monk Saxophone Competition and pianist Will Bonness – the 2022 Juno Award winner for Jazz Album of the Year!

-I have performed at numerous events including the 2018 and 2019 Winnipeg Jazz Festivals, the Asper Jazz Series, Rady JCC Sports Dinner and the Asper Jazz Series and headlined shows at the Jazz in the Garden Series in 2015 and 2016 as well as the 2017 Summer Music Series at the Lyric Theatre and the 2018 Winnipeg Jazz Festival with my band Ability.
+I’ve performed at various local events including the 2018 and 2019 Winnipeg Jazz Festivals, the Asper Jazz Series, Rady JCC Sports Dinner and Downtown Concert Series and headlined shows at the Jazz in the Garden Series in 2015 and 2016 as well as the 2017 Summer Music Series at the Lyric Theatre and the 2018 Winnipeg Jazz Festival with my band Ability.
 Back in 2014, I had the opportunity to share the stage with Ray Parker Jr., Nick Colionne and Keb Mo among others on the Dave Koz Alaskan Jazz Cruise.